cheatsnake/cheatsnake.github.io/content/posts/nodejs-logger.md

----
-title: Node.js logging
++++
+title = "Simple Node.js logging"
-publish_date: 2025-06-01
+date = 2025-06-01
----
+[extra]
+toc = true
+go_to_top = true
++++

 Logging is essential for almost every application.
-A good logger should include levels, timestamps, and file output - features you’d expect to be built into Node.js by default.
+A good logger should include levels, timestamps, and file output — features you’d expect to be built into Node.js by default.
 Yet, surprisingly, Node.js still lacks a robust built-in solution.

 As a result, many developers immediately turn to NPM modules, adding yet another dependency to their projects.
-This leads to an unnecessary import in nearly every file - a small annoyance that adds up over time.
+This leads to an unnecessary import in nearly every file — a small annoyance that adds up over time.

 What if you could enhance Node.js’s built-in console to handle structured logging without extra dependencies?
 In this post, I’ll show you how.

 ## Default logs

-The legendary `console.log` works simply as possible - it just outputs to the console what you have passed to it:
+The legendary `console.log` works simply as possible — it just outputs to the console what you have passed to it:

 ```ts
 // src/main.ts
 console.log("This is default console.log");
 console.log("test", 2025, true, { data: [] });
 ```

 ```sh
 $ npx tsx src/main.ts
 This is default console.log